yashshah1/sql-query-json/README.md

 Could be dealt with how NoSQL databases deal with query strings when a particular key is not found - ignore it.
 But this is meant to be a configurable option.

+# Contributing

+Fork and open a PR against the dev branch

 # Roadmap

 - v0.1.0 - select with orderby, where, limit